Grading Philosophy

 Grade if:

-- It completes a Pokemon story
+- It completes a Pokemon’s story in your collection

-- It is vintage and condition-sensitive
+- It’s vintage and condition matters

-- You would be annoyed owning it raw
+- You’d be annoyed owning it raw

-Do not grade if:
+Don’t grade if:

-- You enjoy rearranging it
+- You enjoy rearranging it — slabs kill flexibility

-- The card relies on binder flow
+- The card relies on binder flow to shine

-- It is easily replaceable modern filler
+- It’s easily replaceable modern filler

 Authority Rules